abhivij/GlioblastomaPrediction/README.md

 # GlioblastomaPrediction-SummerProject-2020
-Prediction of Glioblastoma using neural network
+Prediction of Glioblastoma from mRNA profiles of TEPs using transfer learning approach

 Reference Papers :